Kong/docs.konghq.com/app/enterprise/1.5-x/developer-portal/administration/applications.md

 1. Click **Services** in the sidebar.
 2. Select the Service for which you have Application Registration enabled.
-3. From here you can view all Approved, Revoked, Rejected, and Requested Access Service for Service
+3. From here, view all Approved, Revoked, Rejected, and Requested Access Service for the Service.